Canon T4i vs Fujifilm GFX 50S

 Studio photographers will appreciate that the Fujifilm GFX 50S (unlike the T4i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T4i and the GFX 50S have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the GFX 50S have been discontinued, but can regularly be found used on ebay.
 The T4i was replaced by the Canon T5i, while the GFX 50S was followed by the Fujifilm GFX 50S II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T4i and GFX 50S can be found, respectively, in the Canon T4i Manual (free pdf) or the online Fujifilm GFX 50S Manual.

 So what is the bottom line?
 Is the Canon T4i better than the Fujifilm GFX 50S or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.